KristofferC/OhMyREPL.jl/docs/src/internals/passes.md

 ![](lower_presc.png)

-The foreground color of `Float64` is not determined by the Syntax highlighter pass.
+The foreground color of `Float64` is now determined by the Syntax highlighter pass.
 Note that the syntax highlighter does not touch the underlining so that one is still kept from the new pass.